Bart Deurloo: 2018–2019

 Deurloo won the horizontal bar gold medal at the 2018 Baku World Cup.
 He then helped the Dutch team finish ninth at the 2018 European Championships, making them the first reserves for the team final.
 Then at the 2018 World Championships, Deurloo and the Dutch team qualified for the team final, finishing eighth.

 At the 2019 American Cup, Deurloo finished seventh in the all-around.
 He then finished sixth at the Stuttgart World Cup, and he placed eighth at the Tokyo World Cup.

 2020–2024

 Deurloo represented the Netherlands at the 2020 Summer Olympics and qualified for the horizontal bar final, finishing seventh after falling.
 After the Olympic Games, he had surgery on his knee, and he took a break from competition.
 He then announced his retirement from the sport in February 2023 and began coaching for the Dutch national team.
 He came out of retirement a few months later to help the Dutch team attempt to qualify for the 2024 Summer Olympics.

 At the 2023 World Championships, Deurloo and the Dutch team placed 11th in the qualification round and earned a team berth for the 2024 Olympic Games.
 Individually, he finished tenth in the horizontal bar qualifications and was the first reserve for the final.

+2026

+Deurloo retired from the sport in September 2026.